-We understand that having friends and loved ones visit patients in the hospital can be beneficial to their emotional well being and can enhance their healing.
-We welcome visitors through the front doors of the inpatient and outpatient buildings from 6 a.m. until 9 p.m.
+We welcome visitors through the front doors of the inpatient and outpatient buildings from 6 a.m.-9 p.m. daily.
 Visitors arriving outside of these hours should enter through the Emergency Department.
-Then, upon permission of the patient, the visitor will be escorted to the patient’s room.
+Then, with the permission of the patient, the visitor will be escorted to the patient’s room.

-Critical Care Unit (CCU) patients require extra privacy and rest.
-Please try to visit CCU patients during these hours:
+Critical Care Unit patients require extra privacy and rest.
+Please limit your visits to patients in this area to the following hours:

-Our patients have the right to deny consent for visitation at any time and we reserve the right to limit visitation where it is clinically necessary and reasonable for the patient’s healing or to protect his or her health or safety.
-Please refer to our Patient Handbook for more information on visitation.
+Our patients have the right to deny consent for visitation at any time, and we reserve the right to limit visitation where it is necessary for medical reasons and reasonable for the patient’s healing or to protect his or her health and safety.